Pipeline Stages

 For each generation run, Ideon records:

-- Stage duration (ms) for all seven stages
+- Stage duration (ms) for all eight stages

 - Stage retry counts for external API calls